-Impacts of Social Protection
+3. Impacts of Social Protection in poverty reduction

-Social protection has a lot of positive impacts on the socio-economic conditions of a country, especially with regard to the poor and the vulnerable.
+Social protection has a lot of positive impacts on the socio-economic conditions of a country, especially about the poor and the vulnerable.
 Specifically, it has great impact in reducing poverty and inequality, human capital development and risk management.
 These are described in the following diagram and the subsequent discussion: